Deva (Hinduism): Classical Hinduism

 In Hinduism, Devas are celestial beings associated with various aspects of the cosmos.

-Devas such as Brahma, Vishnu, and Shiva, form the Hindu trinity known as the Trimurthi and preside over the functioning of the cosmos and the evolution of creation.

-Lesser devas may control the forces of nature, such as Vayu, the Lord of the wind, Varuna the Lord of water, and Agni, the lord of fire.
+The Devas Brahma, Vishnu, and Shiva, form the Hindu trinity known as the Trimurthi and preside over the functioning of the cosmos and the evolution of creation.
+Lesser devas may control the forces of nature, such as Vayu, the Lord of the wind, Varuna the Lord of water, and Agni, the Lord of fire.
 Hinduism also has many other lesser celestial beings, such as the married Gandharvas (male celestial musicians) and Apsaras (female celestial dancers).

 Sangam literature

-Sangam literature of Tamil (300BC-300CE) describes the offerings for devas.
-In Silapathikaram one of the five epics of Tamil by Ilango Adigal saying the offering for Four kind of devas.
+Tamil Sangam literature (300BC-300CE) describes the offerings for devas.
+In Silapathikaram, one of the five epics of Tamil by Ilango Adigal, is desccribed the offering for Four kind of devas.